Slender bluet

 Enallagma traviatum is a species of small damselfly in the family Coenagrionidae.
 It is commonly known as the slender bluet.
 The slender is small about 29–32 mm in length.

 Identification

 The slender bluet, as its common name implies is a blue damselfly with a thin abdomen.
 The eyespots of both genders are large, with a thin blue line between them.
 The black shoulder stripes are thin in both genders.
 On the male slender bluet his abdominal segments 8 and 9 are blue.
 Segment 10 of the male is black and its terminal appendages are longer than its similar species.
 On the female slender bluet her segments 8-10 are blue, while the top of segment 8 is a black bar or T-shaped mark.

 Habitat

 Slender bluets are found along large ponds and lakes, particularly those with the forest edge nearby.
+It flies generally in June and July in Oklahoma.